 Of course, skill-specific training still needs to be done in order to make use of this newly-generated power properly.
 But without strength training, your skill and technique can only go so far.
 Increasing your strength is one way to maximize your technique and turn it into a winning asset.

 It Makes the Body Stronger, Reducing the Severity of Injury

 Let’s face it, any sport, regardless of how harmless it might seem, has the risk of injuries.
-All the repetitive motion done in training, the constant physical stress, and the danger of making a mistake during the action—all of these combined increases the risk of injures.
-We have to accept that big or small injures are part of the nature of any sport, but what we can do is strengthen the body to make them less severe.
+All the repetitive motion is done in training, the constant physical stress, and the danger of making a mistake during the action—all of these combined increase the risk of injuries.
+We have to accept that big or small injury are part of the nature of any sport, but what we can do is strengthen the body to make them less severe.

 And that’s exactly what strength training does.
 It makes the muscles and tendons more resilient to blunt stress and sudden impact common to athletic activities.
 The benefits aren’t exclusive to muscles, as the type of micro-stresses acquired in strength training helps make the bones stronger and more enduring.